UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

 I generally will hold "office hours" at a coffee shop for a couple hours each weekend.

-Nathan can do some as well.
+Maria will do some as well.

 What are good times for you?